imagineLife/nodeWork/pizzaAPI/readme.md

 - acceptedTOSAgreement (terms of service)

 ***UPDATE (put)***
-requires:
+required in body:
-- userName
+- email
 - password
+required in header:
-- authToken
+- token
 - at least one of the following for editing:
 	- firstName
 	- lastName